 Generally, Israeli companies are subject to corporate tax on their taxable income.
-As of 2018, the corporate tax rate is 23.0% (in 2017, 2016 and 2015 the corporate tax rate was 24.0%, 25.0% and 26.5%, respectively).
+As of calendar year 2019, the corporate tax rate is 23.0% (in 2018, 2017 and 2016 the corporate tax rate was 23.0%, 24.0%, and 25.0%, respectively).
 However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise, a Preferred Enterprise or a Preferred Technological Enterprise, as discussed below, may be considerably less.
 In general, Israeli companies are subject to regular corporate tax rate for their capital gain.